utkarshbar/coffee_machine/README.txt

     d) It consist of unit test cases for the above two functions (filename: coffee_machine_test.go)

 3. models: It consist of structs for storing the machine infos
-4. utils:  It consist of logic for notifying in case of ingredients are not available(function NotifyEmptyIngredient filename: utils.go)
+4. utils:  It consist of logic for notifying in case ingredients are not available(function NotifyEmptyIngredient filename: utils.go)